-Originally got my Novice way back in 1974 and worked 40 meter CW only.
+Originally got my Novice way back in 1974 and worked 40 meter CW with a crystal-controlled Heathkit.
 I was not active for many years, but got back into the hobby during the summer of 2013, a year before my license expired!

 I am running a Yaesu FTdx-3000 into a homebrew fan dipole at the top of the house, mounted by the chimney, cut for 40 (15 on third harmonic), 17, 12, and 10 meters.
-Another homebrew fan dipole at the side of the house rounds out the HF antenna farm with 20 and 30 meters.
-I am currently active using SSB, JT65, and PSK31.
+A second homebrew fan dipole at the side of the house operates on 20 and 30 meters.
+And yet a third near the same location is set for 17 and 15 meters - this one is for my second HF radio (FT-450) which I sometimes operate along with the FTdx-3000 using JT65 / JT9 on two different bands simultaneously!

 For VHF / UHF I have the Yaesu FT-8800 plus two Baofeng UV-5R HTs.
 In the evenings I can crossband repeat (one-way) in the Man Cave from a UV-5R through the FT-8800 to local repeaters.